ic472pbt/arduino/MPPT/README.md

 Implements safety mechanisms to protect the system from potentially damaging conditions.
 This includes monitoring for overcurrent, overvoltage, and overheating, as well as battery connection detection.

 ### **4. LCD.ino**
-Manages the LCD display, showing real-time data about the solar charge controller’s operation.
+Manages the LCD display, showing real-time data about the solar charge controller s operation.
 Displays current state, voltages, currents, temperature, and accumulated energy metrics.
 Also provides basic user interaction through buttons for cycling display data or settings.

 ### **5. MPPT.ino**
 Implements the MPPT algorithm that optimizes power extraction from the solar panel by adjusting the duty cycle based on varying sunlight conditions.
 This module enhances charging efficiency by dynamically finding the maximum power point.